BOM-98/mental-maths-project-2/README.md

 Welcome to Mental Maths Trainer, a fun and flexible online tool that may be used to assist individuals improve their mental arithmetic abilities.
 Young pupils and adults looking to advance their mental agility and mathematical skill are both welcome on the platform.

 In order to keep users interested and challenged, Mental Maths Trainer provides a dynamic environment for learning addition, subtraction, multiplication, and division with problems that automatically increase in complexity.
-Our application maximizes learning potential by following the [85% rule for optimum learning](https://www.nature.com/articles/s41467-019-12552-4), to ensures that users experience the right balance of success and challenge, maximizing their learning potential.
-Users will progress through the app until they reach a level where they are not getting the right answer approx 15% of the time.
+Our application maximizes learning potential by following the [85% rule for optimum learning](https://www.nature.com/articles/s41467-019-12552-4), to ensure that users experience the right balance of success and challenge, maximizing their learning potential.
+Users will progress through the app until they reach a level where they are not getting the right answer approximately 15% of the time.

 It has been demonstrated that practicing mental arithmetic improves cognitive functioning and neuroplasticity.
 Users who regularly practice mental arithmetic can get a variety of advantages in addition to better math abilities.
 Improved working memory, attention, and processing speed have all been shown as a result of practicing mental arithmetic, according to [research](https://psycnet.apa.org/record/2012-26807-001).

 The brain's ability to grow new neurons to adapt to a stimulus, known as neuroplasticity, is a key driver in developing mental arithmetic skills.
 Studies show that performing cognitive activities like mental addition and subtraction can boost neuroplasticity, [leading to stronger connections between neurons and improved brain function](https://www.nature.com/articles/427311a).

 The Mental Maths Trainer is an online application that will offer several advantages, including higher performance in daily activities, increased neuroplasticity, and improved cognitive capacities.
-Users may get these benefits and see a good influence on their general cognitive development and daily lives by regularly practicing mental arithmetic with Mental Maths Trainer.
+Users may get these benefits and see a positive influence on their general cognitive development and daily lives by regularly practicing mental arithmetic with Mental Maths Trainer.
 Users will be working in an optimal environment that maximizes the development of their working memory, problem-solving skills, and task-focus.

 The game has no end, the goal is to reach level 18 of the game, but if someone reaches level 18 they can continue for as long as they wish.
 This is to avoid putting restrictions on how long someone would like to train for.
-From testing the app with people it shows that the average person gets stuck on level 9 - see if you can beat it!
+From testing the app with people, it shows that the average person gets stuck on level 9 - see if you can beat it!

 ![Header Image](https://github.com/BOM-98/mental-maths-project-2/blob/main/assets/images/am-i-responsive-displays.png)